iaincollins/nextjs-starter/README.md

 [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/sindresorhus/xo)
-# Next.js 2.0 Starter Project
+# Next.js Starter Project

-This is a Next.js 2.0 project that incorporates Express for Node.js and reactstrap (Boostrap 4 components for React) and incorporates account registration and sign-in system.
+This is a Next.js project that incorporates Express for Node.js and reactstrap (Boostrap 4 for React) and incorporates account registration and sign-in system.

 This project exists to make it easier to get started with creating Universal apps in React.
 You are invited to copy it and have fun!

 Contributions to improve it are welcome.

 ## Demo